0xddom/cobaya-old/README.md

 cobaya
 =================

-A genetic programing fuzzer to fuzz ruby interpreters
+A genetic programming fuzzer to fuzz ruby interpreters

 ## Setup